-Subcomponent Adverse Action Proximity C, I, A Adverse Outcome Unmitigated Likelihood data (e.g., fingerprint). data access port An individual may access the mobile device and expose a subsystem (e.g., operating system). local I, A unauthorized code may be introduced that compromises the device integrity or renders the device inoperable for intended purposes. low operating system The operating system may be susceptible to known vulnerability exposure. local; remote C, I, A vulnerability exposure may allow unauthorized removal of data, allow introduction of unauthorized code that could compromise the device operational integrity, or render the device inoperable. moderate RPM арр The RPM app may not be patched to current versions and may allow known vulnerability exposure. local; remote C, I, A apps on the device may include flaws or vulnerabilities that result in unauthorized data exposure or compromise to an app or to device moderate
+Subcomponent Adverse Action Proximity C, I, A Adverse Outcome Unmitigated Likelihood biometric data (e.g., fingerprint). data access port An individual may access the mobile device and expose a subsystem (e.g., operating system). local Ι, Α unauthorized code may be introduced that compromises the device integrity or renders the device inoperable for intended purposes low operating system The operating system may be susceptible to known vulnerability exposure. local; remote C, I, A vulnerability exposure may allow unauthorized removal of data, allow introduction of unauthorized code that could compromise the device operational integrity, or render the device inoperable moderate RPM арр The RPM app may not be patched to current versions and may allow exposure to known vulnerabilities. local; remote C, I, A apps on the device may include flaws or vulnerabilities that result in unauthorized data exposure or compromise to an app or to device operational integrity or that moderate

-Subcomponent Adverse Action Proximity C, I, A Adverse Outcome Unmitigated Likelihood operational integrity or that render the app or device inoperable. other apps Apps may be installed on the device that include unauthorized code. local; remote С unauthorized actors may exfiltrate data from the device. moderate other apps Apps may be installed on the device that include unauthorized code. local; remote Ι, Α unauthorized actors may disrupt the device's functionality. moderate onboard storage media Onboard storage media may become damaged. local A device may become inoperative or unable to obtain or transmit biometric data. low removable media A device that allows removable media may enable a means by which files may be moved or copied. local С data may be exfiltrated. low removable media A device that allows removable media may allow code installation. local C, I, A unauthorized software is introduced on the device. low camera The camera may become damaged, rendering videoconferencing inoperative. local images and videos may not be obtained. moderate
+Subcomponent Adverse Action Proximity C, I, A Adverse Outcome Unmitigated Likelihood render the app or device inoperable other apps Apps may be installed on the device that include unauthorized code. local; remote С unauthorized actors may exfiltrate data from the device moderate other apps Apps may be installed on the device that include unauthorized code. local; remote I, A unauthorized actors may disrupt the device's functionality moderate onboard storage media Onboard storage media may become damaged. local A device may become inoperative or unable to obtain or transmit biometric data low removable media A device that allows removable media may enable a means by which files may be moved or copied. local С data may be exfiltrated low removable media A device that allows removable media may allow code installation. local C, I, A unauthorized software is introduced on the device low camera The camera may become damaged, rendering videoconferencin g inoperative. local A images and videos may not be obtained moderate

-Subcomponent Adverse Action Proximity C, I, A Adverse Outcome Unmitigated Likelihood camera Malicious actors may be able to compromise subsystems and allow unauthorized control of camera functions. remote С sensitive video data may be exposed. moderate audio microphone Audio microphone may become damaged. local с audio communication may not function appropriately. low cellular communications Cellular communications may be damaged. local A cellular communications may be inoperative. low cellular communications Cellular communications may become compromised. local; remote С cellular data may be exposed to unauthorized individuals. low Wi-Fi communications Wi-Fi communications may be damaged. local A Wi-Fi communications may be inoperative. low Wi-Fi communications Wi-Fi communications may be compromised. local; remote С data carried over Wi-Fi may be exposed to unauthorized individuals. moderate
+Subcomponent Adverse Action Proximity C, I, A Adverse Outcome Unmitigated Likelihood camera Malicious actors may be able to compromise subsystems and allow unauthorized control of camera functions. remote С sensitive video data may be exposed moderate audio microphone Audio microphone may become damaged. local С audio communication may not function appropriately low cellular communications Cellular communications may be damaged. local A cellular communications may be inoperative low cellular communications Cellular communications may become compromised. local; remote С cellular data may be exposed to unauthorized individuals low Wi-Fi communications Wi-Fi communications may be damaged. local A Wi-Fi communications may be inoperative low Wi-Fi communications Wi-Fi communications may be compromised. local; remote С data carried over Wi-Fi may be exposed to unauthorized individuals moderate averse Action Proximity С, I, А Adverse Outcome Unmitigated Likelihood n individual may local I, A unauthorized low n individual may cess the mobile individual may local cess the mobile individual may local I, A cess the mobile individual may local I, A unauthorized code may be

-1417 Table C-12 Laptop Subcomponent Breakdown
+Table C-12 Laptop Subcomponent Breakdown